The Push Notes App is a Gluon code sample. Refer to the Gluon website for a full list of Gluon code samples.

 After updating the project, let’s run it on desktop to test that everything is in place.

-and we should see the results on the main view:
+and change the settings, we should see the results on the main view:

 If we close the app and open it again, the list of notes and the settings should be the same, as everything is persisted in the cloud, thanks to the Gluon CloudLink.